Exidia nigricans

-Exidia nigricans (common name Witches' butter) is a jelly fungus in the family Auriculariaceae.
-It is a common, wood-rotting species throughout the northern hemisphere, typically growing on dead attached branches of broadleaf trees.
+Exidia nigricans is a species of fungus in the family Auriculariaceae.
+In the UK, it has the recommended English name of warlock's butter.
+It produces black, gelatinous basidiocarps (fruit bodies) and is a common, wood-rotting species throughout the Northern Hemisphere, typically growing on dead attached branches of broadleaf trees.
 It has been much confused with Exidia glandulosa.

 Taxonomy

 The species was originally described from England as Tremella nigricans by Withering in 1776, based on a phrase name published by Dillenius in 1741.
-It was subsequently considered a synonym of Exidia glandulosa, until Donk revised species concepts in 1966 and placed it in synonymy with Exidia plana.
-Changes in the starting point for fungal nomenclature has made Exidia plana illegitimate, however, leaving Exidia nigricans as the earliest name for the species.
+It was subsequently considered a synonym of Exidia glandulosa, until Donk revised species concepts in 1966 and placed it in synonymy with E. plana.
+Changes in the starting point for fungal nomenclature delegitimized E. plana, making E. nigricans the species' earliest name.

-Molecular research has shown that Exidia glandulosa and E. nigricans, though similar, are distinct.
+Molecular research has shown that E. nigricans has distinct DNA from E. glandulosa, despite similarities, even on a microscopic level.

-Witches' butter
+Common name

-Both Dillenius (1741) and Withering (1776) gave the English name for this species as "Witches' butter", though this name has subsequently also been applied to other gelatinous fungi, including Exidia glandulosa and the yellow Tremella mesenterica.
+Both Dillenius (1741) and Withering (1776) gave the English name for this species as "Witches' butter", though this name has subsequently also been applied to other gelatinous fungi, including E. glandulosa and the yellow Tremella mesenterica.
 It is said to be based on a folk belief that witches milk cows at night and scatter the butter they create in the process around.